TimThumb with WordPress

 Developers who have been in the WordPress community many years are likely familiar with TimThumb.
 TimThumb is an image resizing script that many themes use or have used in the past.
 It functions by calling the TimThumb PHP script file, with image dimensions specified at the end.
 In this way the script will serve to dynamically resize images, which is something that WordPress couldn’t do by default several years ago.

 The TimThumb script is problematic though, in that it has experienced several security exploits over the years.
 With that in mind, the TimThumb developer has abandoned the script and is no longer patching or updating it.
 These days, WordPress itself has a better solution for thumbnails built in.
 Different image sizes are created when images are uploaded, and WordPress uses the Featured Image for each post to determine which image to use as a thumbnail.
-With this in mind, we highly recommend straying away from using TimThumb and instead using the features from WordPress itself.
+With this in mind, we highly recommend staying away from using TimThumb and instead using the features native to WordPress.

-But I need different image sizes to show on different devices!
+What if I need different image sizes to show on different devices?